-Preparing your notebooks
+Preparing your kindergarten notebook

-More details on making the notebooks.
+More details on making the kindergarten notebook.

 Each day, we had a math journal prompt.
-This did not take very long (under 10 minutes a day) and students’ math skills were spirally reviewed throughout the year.
+This did not take very long (under 10 minutes a day) and students’ math skills were spirally reviewed throughout the entire year.
 Here are a few examples.

 Here are a few related blog posts:

 Each week we have a new poem of the week.
 This is our shared reading.
 We use our kindergarten notebook to post the poem, but we also do related word work in our interactive notebooks.
 Here are a few examples of the new skills my students learned.

 You can read more about our poetry work by clicking below:

 - What Worked Last Year?
 Poetry Stations and FREE download

 - Poetry for Kindergarten.
 Like FREE Books, but BETTER